 The first three candidates to meet the Nomination Criteria in 1.II.D above shall be placed on the ballot.
-Petition Nominees shall be added to those nominated by the Committee with a notation that they have been nominated by petition.
+These Petition Nominees shall be added to those nominated by the Committee with a notation that they have been nominated by petition.

-B. Qualified electors
+B. Qualified Electors

 All graduates of the first degree of five or more years’ standing and all persons that have been admitted to any degree higher than the first in the University, whether honorary or in course, may vote.

 The Secretary of the University shall prepare and send election materials to all Qualified Electors no later than May 1.
 The election materials shall contain: